-So, you’d figure that when people grow up, go to law school, and get real jobs as attorneys, then the name-calling would stop.
+You’d figure that when people grow up, go to law school, and get real jobs as attorneys, that name-calling would stop.
 But you’d be oh so wrong.
 With the advent of modern technology, name-calling is ten times easier than it was before.
 Lawyers can now insult colleagues in the blink of an eye and with the click of a button, making for great email scandals.
 But has name-calling become a part of law firm culture?
 One wrongful termination suit claims that it has….